Date Hiked: 24 November 2014

 When I got back to the giant glacial boulders I went through the crack between them.
 I had to take my pack off and side step at an angle, using my arms to brace myself.
-Back at the Zealand River I attempted to red-line the Trestle Trail, but was foiled where the bridge washed out in 2005.
+Back at the Zealand River I attempted to trace the Trestle Trail, but was foiled where the bridge washed out in 2005.

 The water was running high and swift from the recent rain and warm weather.
 I saw a small cairn up the river and made my way to it hoping it signaled a passable section, but it was not possible without wading.
 For the sake of it I tried down the river a short distance from the bridge but did not see a ford in that direction either.

 I turned tail and hiked back to my car.
-I briefly considered hiking the other half of the Trestle Trail in order to red-line it, but figured it wouldn’t count unless I crossed the river.
+I briefly considered hiking the other half of the Trestle Trail in order to trace it, but figured it wouldn’t count unless I crossed the river.
 The views from the Sugarloafs (particularly Middle Sugarloaf) were nice enough to afford a return visit.
 I will make sure the river is low enough or frozen when I return so I can finish the trail.